wartman/zjs/readme.md

 and match methods without breaking anything.
 Just, you know, don't do that.
 Be consitant.

-As you can tell, there aren't a lot of methods to cover in the zjs API.
-Typically, you'll just be using 'imports', 'exports' and maybe 'provides'.
-A fourth method you might consider is 'body'. `body` is similar to `exports` in that it waits to execute until all dependencies have loaded.
-The main difference is that returned values won't export anything -- instead, you export values to the module by defining properties directly.
-Here's an example:

-    z(function (module) {
-        module.provides('foo.bar');

-        module.imports('foo.bin');
-        module.imports('foo.baz');

-        module.exports('bar', 'bar');

-        module.body(function () {
-            // We have access to all imported modules here. foo.bin;
-            // As well as previously exported items. foo.bar.bar; // === 'bar'
-            // To export something, we just define a property. foo.bar.baz = 'baz';
-        });
-    });

 Zjs can also use plugins to import modules.
 The syntax is similar to
 RequireJS: